AdaCore/spark2014/docs/ug/source/how_to_write_loop_invariants.rst

    :language: ada
    :linenos:

+Despite the absence of a loop invariant in the above code,
 |GNATprove| can succesfully verify the assertion on line 13 thanks to the
 generated loop invariant.
 Note that loop invariant generation for preserved array components is based on heuristics, and that it is therefore far from